 With digital addiction on the rise in our children, experts are very worried about the potential impacts on brain development.
 Author and speaker Brad Huddleston caught up with Neil Johnson to explain how social media and video games overstimulate the brain, and what we can do to fight this alarming trend.

 In the first part of our feature, Huddleston described the signs and symptoms of internet addiction, and urged parents to feel empowered to keep their children safe.
 Today, he tells us why internet addiction isn’t currently medically recognised, and why South Korea is one of the first countries to acknowledge the problem.
-Read on for all that and more, or listen to the podcast of their conversation below.

 On a recent tour of schools throughout Queensland, Huddleston found that teachers are becoming increasingly receptive to his warnings, because they’re struggling to keep their students focused on their work.
 He explained that this is because children’s brains are being overstimulated by technology, so that they can no longer receive pleasure from learning.

 But one of the reasons Huddleston is here is because Australia logs more time with technology in the classroom than any other nation.
 Laura, a primary school teacher from Victoria, called into the show to describe her own experience.

 ‘We are encouraged so much to include more and more technology, iPads and any sort of smart device or interactive whiteboard use to try to hold kids’ attention.
 I didn’t like incorporating technology that much, but it was to try and fight against what they’re doing at home.’

 Huddleston believes technology use in the classroom is contributing to the problem.
 It may normalise extensive internet use, so parents are less concerned by devices in the bedroom.
 But he says the education system is being forced to respond this way just to reach students.